mdvorak/js-java-properties/README.md

 This is a small library that provides utilities to parse and manipulate [Java properties](https://docs.oracle.com/javase/9/docs/api/java/util/Properties.html) files.

-Intended mostly for the tools that need to modify existing property file, without reformatting the contents.
-That is achieved by using string array as a backing storage.
+Intended mostly for the tools that need to modify an existing property file without reformatting the contents.
+This is achieved by using a string array as a backing storage.
 If you want only to read the properties, you should convert it to an object or a `Map` using `toObject(...)` or `toMap(...)` function, respectively.

 ## Usage